 You will surely see rusty stains getting faded with scrubbing.
 Continue this process until all the rust comes off.

 If you don’t have white vinegar and baking soda available at home, then you can use lemon juice and salt.
-Apply a mix of lemon juice and salt on the rusted spots.
+Apply a mix of lemon juice and salt to the rusted spots.
 Scrub it with the nylon scrubber till the time the stains come off.
 It is an inexpensive remedy that will protect the shine of the shower caddy while fortifying it from scratches.

 Step 4: Rinse with Lukewarm Water